pingidentity/pingdirectory-go-client/configurationapi/docs/AddConsentDefinitionRequest.md

 `func (o *AddConsentDefinitionRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetDefinitionName

+`func (o *AddConsentDefinitionRequest) GetDefinitionName() string`

+GetDefinitionName returns the DefinitionName field if non-nil, zero value otherwise.

+### GetDefinitionNameOk

+`func (o *AddConsentDefinitionRequest) GetDefinitionNameOk() (*string, bool)`

+GetDefinitionNameOk returns a tuple with the DefinitionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefinitionName

+`func (o *AddConsentDefinitionRequest) SetDefinitionName(v string)`

+SetDefinitionName sets DefinitionName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)